 You will travel through a whole plethora of emotions as you do this practice.
 Bring back your attention and focus on the calming white light.
 Visualize yourself being infused with it.
-Do not hesitate from engaging in self-dialog; your focus, however, should not be to binge and brood over but to erase and eradicate the imprint.
+Do not hesitate from engaging in some self-dialog; your focus, however, should not be to binge and brood over but to erase and eradicate the imprint.
 It is not about right or wrong, it is just about forgiving for your own good.

 Clean the whole canvas of images.
 Repaint it with your favorite scene.
-Imagine yourself in bliss and smiling, envision living your dream, being happy, being healthy.
+Imagine yourself in bliss and smiling, envision living your dream, being happy, and being healthy.

 6. Take a few deep breaths again and slowly open your eyes.